Ecconia/ScrapMechanicMapper/README.md

 - Add clipping and bounds in the render routine.

 #### Help
+##### Ecconia

-For casual help and issues, or any discussions about this project, you may contact me in the ScrapMechanic discord server, or on my [Delveopment Discord Server](https://discord.com/invite/dYYxNvp).
+For casual help and issues, or any discussions about this project, you may contact me in the ScrapMechanic discord server, or on my [Development Discord Server](https://discord.com/invite/dYYxNvp).
 My username is always Ecconia.
+##### RobotMan2412
+I'm helping with the project, you can contact me as RobotMan2412#1572 on discord.